 AOP Terrasses du Larzac

-The resulting wine is very deep in colour with a gentle minty nose and hints of truffle.
+The resulting wine is medium in colour with a gentle minty nose – almost After Eight chocolate – and hints of truffle.
 The palate is bursting with black fruits.
 It is rich and complex with gamey flavours, a hint of liquorice at the finish, very little tannin and great length.
 Yet, it remains surprisingly elegant.

 This calls out for beef with olives, tomatoes and wild herbs…